world-class/notes/level_5/computer-security/student-notes/felipe-balbi/notes.md

 -   **Accounts:** Hold ETH balance
 -   **Transactions:** Transfer ETH from one account to another
 -   **Smart Contracts:** Execute tasks on the EVM

+<a id="orgb573dde"></a>

+# Week 16

+Key Concepts

+-   Describe a real world system that uses blockchain technology for a computer security-related application.
+-   State the purpose and motivation for the IPFS distributed filesystem and make connections between this and computer security concepts.
+-   Explain how blockchain technology can be used to incentivise different types of activity.

+<a id="org0d4f51f"></a>

+## Data on the blockchain case study

+Information on the web can be updated at any time and there&rsquo;s little to no *paper trail* of what has been changed and when.
+In some cases, it may be necessary to know that a certain piece of information has (or has not) been modified.
+Moreover, if the database system of a major news outlet or financial institution has been tampered with, there&rsquo;s no way of knowing without a costly audit.

+Timestamped Hashes can help solve this problem.
+In summary, this means storying in a blockchain a pair consisting of the cryptographic hash of the contents of the e.g. webpage in question and a timestamp of when the hash was generated.
+If the webpage is modified somehow, the hash won&rsquo;t match anymore and we know it has been tampered with.

 # Footnotes